cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 - **Large samples:** Support more flexible tests and scores.
 - **Many variables:** Regularization and sparsity penalties become increasingly important.

-These factors affect both the stability and interpretability of results.
+These considerations affect both the stability and interpretability of results.

 ---